THE RALPH READER PRIZE

 Meredith is a postdoctoral research fellow at the University of Queensland’s Institute for Molecular Bioscience.
 Her current work investigates the mechanisms that underlie cell death during cardiac ischemia-induced acidosis, with a specific focus on the use of venom-derived peptides that target acid sensing ion channels for potential cardio-protective therapies.

-Genetic and pharmacological studies reveal acid sensing ion channel 1a as a novel therapeutic target against cardiac ischemia-reperfusion injury.
+Abstract: Genetic and pharmacological studies reveal acid sensing ion channel 1a as a novel therapeutic target against cardiac ischemia-reperfusion injury.

 Finalist – Runner Up